SalomePlatform/adao/doc/en/reference.rst

   SetDebug
     This key requires the activation, or not, of the debug mode during the function evaluation.
-The default is True, the choices are True of False.
+The default is "True", the choices are "True" or "False".

 **"GradientTest"**